ismail484/log-analysis/README.md

 How to Run Project
 ------------------
-1-Download the project files:
+1. Download the project files:
  - newsdata.sql.tar.gz
  - views.sql
  - analysis.py

-2-unzip newsdata.sql.tar.gzusing tar xf newsdata.sql.tar  -C /destination.
+2. unzip newsdata.sql.tar.gzusing tar xf newsdata.sql.tar  -C /destination.

-3-check if I have already imported my newsdata.sql using (psql=> /list), if exists then escape step4 .
+3. check if I have already imported my newsdata.sql using (psql=> /list), if exists then escape step4 .

-4-if no ,then import newsdata.sql into postgres SQL DB using " psql -d news -f newsdata.sql".
+4. if no ,then import newsdata.sql into postgres SQL DB using " psql -d news -f newsdata.sql".

-5-import all views that I have created ,follow this steps:
+5. import all views that I have created ,follow this steps:

-  a)Log into the psql console by typing: psql
+  a.
+Log into the psql console by typing: psql

-  b)Connect to the news database with the command: \c news
+  b.
+Connect to the news database with the command: \c news

-  c)Once connected to the news database, import the views using: \i views.sql ;
+  c.
+Once connected to the news database, import the views using: \i views.sql ;

-4- run analysis.py using "python analysis.py"
+6.  run analysis.py using "python analysis.py"

 Extra Credit Description